 UH H.323 Directory lists videoconference rooms managed by departments/divisions across the University of Hawaiʻi system.

-Information Technology Services provides a bridging service to connect multiple endpoints, using one of the UH-supported videoconferencing solution or in combination.
+Information Technology Services provides a bridging service that connects three or more participants into one meeting.
+The ITS bridge is capable of connecting room-based conferencing systems and individuals using computers, mobile devices or phone.
 The ITS Bridging Service is available to all UH faculty and staff for University business and distance learning.

-HITS is the University of Hawaiʻi System’s internal video network managed by Information Technology Services, Academic Technologies.
 HITS supports statewide instructional delivery of distance learning programs and credit courses.
-Each HITS classroom is equipped with HD H.323 videoconferencing room-based solution and provides a telepresence learning environment for instructor and students.
+HITS rooms are located on UH campuses on all islands equipped, with high definition videoconferencing systems, and provides a telepresence learning environment for instructor and students.
 Once the academic semester schedule is finalized, HITS is open for statewide ad hoc videoconference requests such as training workshops, presentations, committee meetings, research collaborations, guest lecturers, distance learning student orientations, and seminars.

 Videoconference Room Consultation